 While there are thousands of free streams, Twitch also features premium features for a monthly subscription.
-Twitch apps are compatible with PCs, iOS and Android devices, game consoles, Chromecast and Fire TV.
+Twitch apps are compatible with PCs, iOS and Android devices, game consoles, Chromecast, Apple TV and Fire TV.

-While Twitch is popular with children, parents should beware: Twitch streams are somewhat unregulated and can sometimes contain adult language or content.
+While Twitch is popular with children, parents should be aware: Twitch streams are somewhat unregulated and can sometimes contain adult language or content.

 Owned by Amazon, IMDb TV (formerly Freedive) features a host of full episodes of your favorite current and classic TV shows as well as an array of movies.

-The catalogue includes some binge-worthy sci-fi hits like “Lost” and “Fringe.”
+The catalog includes some binge-worthy sci-fi hits like “Lost” and “Fringe.”

 The free version of IMDbTV is ad-supported, so you’ll have to sit through a few commercial breaks.

-It is available in the United States on the IMDb app, the IMDb website, the Amazon Prime Video app and Amazon Fire TV devices.
+It is available in the United States on the IMDb app, the Amazon Prime Video app and Amazon Fire TV devices.